 So if you’re looking to purchase a well-made pair of men's dress shoes for your next corporate meeting, it's imperative to know about the top 5 men's dress shoe brands.
 This article is intended to save you the extra hassle of going through every single product in the market in search of the premium better-made offerings.

 Top 5 Dress Shoe Brand Names

-Especially after the Second World War, which forced many companies around Europe to close their business, ALDEN is one of a very few companies which managed to compete at the highest level.
+Especially after the Second World War, which forced many companies around Europe to close their business, ALDEN is one of the very few companies which managed to compete at the highest level.

-This brand is a family owned company which has kept the tradition of genuine-welted shoemaking alive.
+This brand is a family-owned company that has kept the tradition of genuine-welted shoemaking alive.
 For making high-quality dress shoes, this brand uses leather from several tanneries in England and the United States.

 Gucci is considered a pinnacle of the fashion industry as apart from premium quality dress shoes; it creates formal wear for men, women, and children.
 In addition, you can purchase Gucci watches, glasses, bags as well as a wide range of other such accessories.